amoinier/sockety/README.md

 # Sockety (WIP)

-If you want to do HTTP request in your personal network from outside without open port, you can use Sockety !
+If you want to do HTTP request in your personal/local network from outside without open port, you can use Sockety !
 It provide a websocket connection between 2 apps (written in Typescript).
 One app in your personnal network (client), one app where you want (server).

 ## Features